ovatsugbp/ovatsugbp/README.md

 🌱 I’m currently starting to learn Web Development after many years being Personal Trainer and Sport Instructor. <br>
 👯 I’m looking to collaborate on Open Source projects to improve my knowledge and help the community.<br>
 😄 Pronouns: His/Him
+📫 You can find me at <a href="https://www.linkedin.com/in/goulartgb/"> Linkedin </a>

 <!--